GOP-led Arizona Legislature OK's $1.9B income tax cut - WTMJ

 Associated Press

-PHOENIX (AP) — The Arizona House on Thursday approved a $1.9 billion income tax cut package that mainly benefits the wealthy as majority Republicans began pushing through a state budget plan opposed by Democrats and packed with a conservative wish list of unrelated policy changes.
+PHOENIX (AP) — The Arizona House on Thursday approved a $1.9 billion income tax cut that mainly benefits the wealthy as majority Republicans pushed through key pieces of a state budget plan opposed by Democrats and packed with a conservative wish list of unrelated policy changes.

 The House joined the Senate in approving the tax cuts and another bill shielding high-earning taxpayers from the effects of a new 3.5% tax surcharge voters approved in November to boost education funding.

-In all, they had approved seven of the 11 bills that make up the $12.8 billion budget plan by sundown.
+In all, nine of the 11 bills that make up the $12.8 billion budget were ready to send to Republican Gov. Doug Ducey, who negotiated the spending plan and will sign it.
 The 31-29 party-line votes came after majority Republicans, angered that House Democrats failed to show up to work earlier in the week, limited debate on the budget plan.

-House Speaker Rusty Bowers announced that the majority party would change the rules and allow only 30 minutes of debate on each of the 11 budget bills.
-Such debate typically takes up hours on each bill.
+House Speaker Rusty Bowers announced that the GOP would change the rules and allow only 30 minutes of debate on each bill.
+Such debate typically takes up hours on each measure.

 “It is clear, was clear then, by the absence of an entire caucus … that procedural obstruction and delay have been instituted in lieu of civility,” Bowers said.